 Notable Connections Music Therapy, LLC is owned and operated by board-certified music therapist, Sara Sweeney and offers music therapy sessions for individuals and groups.
 In addition, Notable Connections offers music lessons and adapted music lessons for individuals with special needs.
 Music therapy is a clinical and evidence-based practice that uses music interventions to achieve non-musical goals.
 To achieve the goals of each individual and/or group, a variety of experiences are utilized in each music therapy session such as singing, movement, improvisation, and instrument playing.
 Each session is structured and goal-centered and combines these experiences along with others.
 Because music is a powerful, non-invasive medium, unique outcomes are often possible with music therapy.
 Notable Connections specializes in working with individuals and groups with specials needs, including those on the autism spectrum.

 Music Studio on Harrison Hill Teachers at Portland’s only music education cooperative fill almost every room in our large building with beautiful music lessons, recitals, and events.
 Contact them to take a free test drive today!

-Portland FolkMusic Society dedicated to promoting folk music and arts in the greater Portland Oregon area since 1976, PFS produces great concerts at St. David almost every month.
+Portland FolkMusic Society – Dedicated to promoting folk music and arts in the greater Portland Oregon area since 1976, PFS produces great concerts at St. David on the 3rd Friday of almost every month.
 Check their website and our calendar for dates and artists.

-Southeast Portland Tool Library SE Portland residents over the age of 18 may sign up for free membership, and check out a tool for one week from this extensive library.
-Open on the corner of Harrison St and 28th Place on Tuesdays from 5:30-7:00 pm and Saturdays from 9-2pm
+Southeast Portland Tool Library — SE Portland residents over the age of 18 may sign up for free membership, and check out a tool for one week from this extensive library.
+Open on the corner of Harrison St and 28th Place on Tuesdays from 5:30-7:00 pm and Saturdays from 9 am-2 pm